ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Usability Testing with Human Participants

-All participants identify latency as the main dealbreaker for using the system regularly.
-When asked to rate the system's responsiveness from 1 to 5, with 1 being very slow and 5 being very fast, all participants give a score of 2, indicating that the system is slow.
-Participants $P_2$ and $P_5$ attribute this low score to the system not streaming responses like ChatGPT and Claude, which makes the response rate appear slower.
-However, $P_2$, $P_3$, and $P_5$ view this as a trade-off between cost and latency.
-As $P_5$ notes, ``you spend more time waiting, but you can have the peace of mind that your queries are not traceable to your identity, which seems like a reasonable trade-off for me."
+All participants identify \system's response time as the main obstacle to regular use. $P_2$ and $P_5$ consider latency mainly a user experience challenge that could be mitigated by streaming responses rather than returning them all at once.
+Still, several interviewees view the delay as an acceptable tradeoff for stronger privacy protections: as $P_5$ put it, ``you spend more time waiting, but you can have the peace of mind that your queries are not traceable to your identity, which seems like a reasonable trade-off for me.''